- $1,000 Crypto Bonus

 TigerGaming Casino Review (and Live Casino)

-Through TigerGaming's casino, you're greeted with featured table games, slots, the live casino, video poker, specialty games, and promotions.
+Through TigerGaming's casino, you're greeted with featured table games, real money slots, the live casino, video poker, specialty games, and promotions.
 Twenty-one featured games, 32 blackjack games, 60 slot games, a few dozen video poker lobbies, and seven specialty games.

 In all, there are about 150 to 200 games, which frankly isn't very good.
 Many cite TigerGaming's casino as a strong point, although I don't see it excluding live casino lobbies.
 Nevertheless, there's a lack of quantity, considering that other competitors have upwards of 2,000 games, and nothing stands out, quality-wise.